RidouanBani/RidouanBani.github.io/_pages/about.md

 **Ongoing:**
-> How  species local interactions combined with regional environmentally forced dispersal shape the growth, stability and persistence of metapopulations?
+> How  species local interactions combined with regional environmentally forced dispersal shape the growth and stability of metapopulation?

 > What are the effects of climate change on both biotic and abatioc drivers of metapopulations growth, stability and persistence?